MASILab/PreQual/README.md

 **--num\_threads N**

 A positive integer indicating the number of threads to use when running portions of the pipeline that can be multithreaded (i.e. MRTrix3, ANTs, and FSL’s eddy without GPU acceleration).
+Please note that at the time of writing, **FSL's topup cannot be parallelized**, and that the runtime of topup can increase dramatically as more b0 volumes are included.

 Note: Due to resource concerns, special permission needed to multi-thread on XNAT.